 When you finish entering all residents assigned to the project, “Save and return to project” button to return to the main project form.

 Project Type: These are in the drop-down picklist.
 These project types are also defined in appendix B. For projects or assignments that do not appear in the drop down list.
 Use 60-Other project type not listed or 61-Other, wrote publication that was not derived from an existing project.
 These unclassified assignments may actually be compatible with field epidemiology training, and in that sense will reflect your overall competence achieved at the end of the training.
-The leading digit of the code numbers associated with each project type (e.g. the 4 in 40) coincides with the leading digit of the next variable, Project Classification.
+The leading digit of the code numbers associated with each project type (e.g. the 4 in 40) corresponds with the leading digit of the next variable, Project Classification.

 Project Classification: Use the project classification that corresponds to the leading digit of the project type.
 For example of the project type is 13 then select 10 – Emergency Investigation for the Project Classification.
 Project Classifications are defined in appendix B.